koenidv/vorfahrt/analysis/README.md

    You will get a handful of errors about the 'readaccess' role not existing, but this is fine for our purposes.

-4. Restore the dataset for influx:
+4. Restore the influx dataset:

    ```bash
     docker cp /path/to/influx_backup analysis-influx-1:/tmp